 The increase in Condominium rights and unit sales for the three months ended June 30, 2017 as compared to the same period in 2016 is primarily related to revenue recognition under the percentage of completion method for our Anaha, Ae'o and Ke Kilohana condominium towers, which was offset by the decline in revenue recognition under the percentage of completion method for our Waiea condominium tower as the project was nearing completion in the prior year.
-The decrease in condominium rights and unit sales for the six months ended June 30, 2017 as compared to the same period in 2016 is due to the decline in revenue recognition under the percentage of completion method for our Waiea condominium tower as the project was nearing completed to the same period in 2016 is due to the decline in revenue recognition under the percentage of completion method for our Waiea condominium tower as the project was nearing completion, revenue is recognized on qualifying sales contracts under the percentage of completion method of accounting.
+The decrease in condominium rights and unit sales for the six months ended June 30, 2017 as compared to the same period in 2016 is due to the decline in revenue recognition under the percentage of completion method for our Waiea condominium tower as the project was nearing completion in the prior year.
+Generally, as condominium projects advance towards completion, revenue is recognized on qualifying sales contracts under the percentage of completion method of accounting.